Overland Limited (UP train): Equipment

 With the Depression raging, the previously all-Pullman Overland began to carry chair cars in 1931, a service which lasted through much of the rest of that decade.
 In 1941–42 the Pullman-Standard Company built two groups (60 "6-6-4" and 18 "4-1-4") of streamlined light-weight sleeping cars for the UP (54), SP (13) and C&NW (11) and three groups totaling 70 similar style head-end and chair cars for the UP for use on all their trains servicing their Overland Routes to the west coast from Los Angeles to Seattle.

 To meet the 366% increase by mid-1943 from pre-war levels in WWII related military and civilian passenger traffic, the consists on the again all-Pullman San Francisco Overland Limited ballooned to as many as 20 cars with service that also often ran in multiple daily sections.
 Chair car service returned to the Overland in 1946 and the consist became all lightweight streamlined cars by 1951.
 A dome-lounge car was also added by the SP on the train west of Ogden by 1955.
 In March 1952, toward the end of its existence as an independent through train, the San Francisco Overland carried Chicago–San Francisco sleepers, a New York–San Francisco sleeper conveyed on alternating days by the New York Central Railroad's Wolverine and the Pennsylvania Railroad's Pennsylvania Limited, and a summer-only sleeper for Yellowstone Park conveyed to the Idahoan at Green River, Wyoming.

 The Southern Pacific introduced a "Hamburger Grill" car between Oakland and Ogden on October 24, 1954.
-The SP was bullish, saying the burgers were among "the finest meat products of Southern Pacific territory."
+The SP said the burgers were among "the finest meat products of Southern Pacific territory", whether or not this was true isn't really known."
 Lucius Beebe was unimpressed, noting the car, and the coffee-shop car which replaced it, as part of the decline of the train.